kapillohakare123/Multiple-User-Post/readme.txt

 == Description ==

-This plugin will be helpful if you want to have multiple editor for single post.
+*This plugin will be helpful if you want to have multiple editor for single post.
-This plugin will add the multiple users to single post so that each user can contribute to the post.
+*This plugin will add the multiple users to single post so that each user can contribute to the post.
-The Plugin will send and email to registered user to add/suggest the edits in the given post.
+*The Plugin will send and email to registered user to add/suggest the edits in the given post.
+*Post author can select/assign the user to post and publish the post.
+*The same post content will be forwarded to users and email be sent out for suggesting update.
+*User will logged into the admin panel and edit the post at their end.
+Same information will be forwarded to the author of the post.
+This information will be displayed into the meta field of the post and author can see it.
+*One new "Unread" Custom post type is created for storing these suggestions and this CPT will be hidden from front end so that these edits access protection will be controlled.

 == Installation ==